Ecommerce Conversion Rates Statistics You Need to See

 They simply can’t touch it or put it on.

-That’s why the least you, as an online retailer, can do is to upload detailed and high-quality product images and videos while considering your website speed as well.
+That's why the least you, as an online retailer, can do is upload detailed and high-quality product images and videos while considering your website speed as well.

 3. Have a Cart Abandonment Strategy